icgc-argo/argo-docs/README.md

 ## Dependencies

-To run the docs site requires:
+To run the docs site requires the following:

 - NodeJS version 12.13+
   - This is done best using nvm (node version manager).
 A good summary of this process can be found here for your reference: https://gist.github.com/d2s/372b5943bce17b964a79